Jordunw/cs375/README.md

 allows users to explore what others are listening to in real-time, connect with nearby friends, and engage with music-based points of interest.

-To run app locally:
+#To run app locally:

 clone this repo
 ```
 cd beatbeacon
 ```
-add your local postgres username and password to .env alogn with the rest of the info:
+add your postgres username and password to .env along with the rest of the info:
 ```
 PGUSER=[postgres username]
 PGPORT=5432